shaibearary/celestial/README.md

 ## Problems:

 [ ] status reload for all routers
-[ ] dont know how to parse product kind1 event
+[x] dont know how to parse product kind1 event (just markdown) [ ] didnt store kind1 reply event
-[ ] didnt store kind1 reply event
+[ ] no place to store the global pub key